 "You are what you eat," might be a popular saying for a reason, but we're starting to think that "food is weird," is perhaps a better motto.
 After all, food dictates so much of what's happening inside and outside of our bodies.

-Obviously, we know that the food we eat can affect our overall health and weight.
-But it's not just our tummies or waistline that feel the impacts of what we eat.
+Obviously, you know that the food you eat can affect your overall health and weight.
+But it's not just your tummy or waistline that feel the impacts of what you eat.
 Did you know eating certain foods can cause some truly weird physical side effects such as a puffy finger or stinky urine?